noahmirtes/job-search-engine/README.md

 ### 4. Set up your rules well

 The rules matter a lot.
-A good rule set is usually better than a clever prompt.
+The questions you ask and the way you order them is critical for properly scoring jobs.

 Some practical advice:
 - put the most important rules first
 - put clear dealbreakers at the top
 - use `terminate_options` for obvious hard stops
 - keep each rule focused on one idea
 - avoid stacking multiple judgments into one prompt

 The reason ordering matters is that dealbreakers can stop scoring early.
-So if you already know a job is senior-only, not remote, or otherwise clearly wrong, it is better to catch that fast instead of burning extra model calls on the rest of the rule list.
+So if you already know a job is clearly not what you are looking for, it is better to catch that fast instead of burning extra model calls on the rest of the rule list.

 ### 5. Cast a wide net with queries